RollingOat/RollingOat.github.io/content/projects.md

 ### LiDAR-only Autonomous flight for quadrotor

-Developed LiDAR-only autonomous flight feature for quadrotor autonomy system, enhancing capabilities beyond stereo cameras.
+Contributed to the development of LiDAR-only autonomous flight feature for quadrotor autonomy system, enhancing capabilities beyond stereo cameras.
 Integrated lidar-inertial odometry for operation in diverse lighting conditions, conducted thorough parameter tuning, and executed rigorous flight tests to ensure stable and reliable performance.